Planning a Portugal West Coast road trip and want to skip the crowds?

 It’s relaxed, full of variety, and works perfectly whether you’re in a car or a long-wheelbase camper.

-This Portugal coastal road trip covers about 320 km of Portugal’s most dramatic seascapes over 8–10 days, starting just outside Lisbon near Cabo da Roca, the westernmost point of mainland Europe, and winding north along the Atlantic coast of Portugal through Ericeira, Peniche, São Martinho do Porto, Nazare (where we now live), and beyond.
+This Portugal coastal road trip covers about 320 km of Portugal’s most dramatic seascapes over 8–10 days, starting just outside Lisbon near Cabo da Roca, the westernmost point of mainland Europe, and winding north along the Atlantic coast of Portugal through Ericeira, Peniche, São Martinho do Porto, Nazare (where we lived for a couple of years), and beyond.

-Think rugged cliffs, quiet beaches, and postcard-perfect villages: ideal for slow travel, dog-friendly van life, and time in nature, especially outside of peak summer.
+Think rugged cliffs, quiet beaches, and postcard-perfect villages: ideal for slow travel, dog-friendly road trips, and time in nature, especially outside of peak summer.

 We’ll show you where to stop, where to park, and how to plan a west coast road trip packed with nature, local gems, and a few honest lessons we’ve learned (like which roads not to attempt in a long van).